 Multiple lacunar infarction: Blockages occur in several small blood vessels located deep within the brain.

 Binswanger dementia: There are widespread blockages of small blood vessels in white matter, located in the deeper tissues of the brain.
 Typically, Binswanger dementia occurs in people who have severe, poorly controlled high blood pressure and a disorder that affects blood vessels throughout the body.

 Strategic single-infarct dementia: A single area of brain tissue in a crucial area is destroyed.

 A series of strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
 Symptoms occur suddenly... read more may result in vascular dementia.
 These strokes are more common among men and usually begin after age 70.

 Risk factors for vascular dementia include the following:

 High blood pressure, diabetes, and atherosclerosis damage blood vessels in the brain.
 Atrial fibrillation increases the risk of strokes due to blood clots from the heart.
 Disorders that cause excessive clotting Excessive Clotting Excessive clotting (thrombophilia) occurs when the blood clots too easily or excessively.
 Inherited and acquired disorders can increase blood clotting.
-Clots cause legs or arms to swell.
-Blood... read more also increase the risk of strokes.
+Clots in larger blood vessels cause legs... read more also increase the risk of strokes.
 Unlike other types of dementia, vascular dementia can sometimes be prevented by correcting or eliminating the risk factors for strokes Risk factors An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
 Ischemic stroke... read more .